Outdoor Education (Camping - Backcountry)

 • All activities must be supervised.

-• The level of supervision must be commensurate with the inherent risk of the activity.
+• The type of supervision must be commensurate with the inherent risk of the activity.
 The level of risk is related to the number of participants, the skill level of the participants, the type of equipment used, and environmental conditions.

-• filling and lighting of campstoves;
+• filling and lighting of stoves;

-• lighting of campfires;
+• lighting campfires; and

-• use of saws and camp knives.
+• use of saws.

-• At least one trip guide must have wilderness camping experience, and be familiar with the route to the site, and the campsite(s).
-If using tents, at least one of the trip guides must have tent-camping experience.
+• At least one Trip Guide must have wilderness camping experience, and be familiar with the route to the site, and the campsite(s).
+If using tents, at least one of the Trip Guides must have tent-camping experience.

 First Aid